Books in Irish

 Litríocht na Gaeilge

 The Royal Irish Academy’s collection of books in Irish reflects the strong growth in Irish language publications during the twentieth century.
 Holdings include some modern fiction and poetry in Irish, but it is essentially an academic research collection, specialising in editions of texts, research monographs and essay collections, together with linguistic and philological studies.
-Holdings are augmented by bequests of specialist collections, including the library of Osborn J. Bergin which is described separately.
+Most pre-nineteenth-century printing in the Irish language involved religious texts.
+The Academy library has not actively collected religious books, but some early printings of religious texts in Irish are held.
+Holdings have been augmented by bequests of specialist collections, including the library of Osborn J. Bergin which is described separately.

 The Library holds many of the publications of societies formed to promote the Irish language, most notably Conradh na Gaeilge (Gaelic League), first established in 1893.
 Editions of texts in Irish published in the twentieth century include a ‘Leabhair ó Láimhsgríbhnibh’ series, edited by Gerard Murphy, and the publications of the Dublin Institute for Advanced Studies, School of Celtic Studies from 1942 to the present.